tnewcomb20/meplan.github.io/README.md

 ## Feasibility:

 • Designing a website that aids in assignment and project management through a user-friendly interface, connected to a database, is within the project scope.

 • Ability to create a usable website and connect it to a database to store and use information about different assignments projects and display it in a visually useful manner for users to interact with

-• web development skills are necessary, specifically in HTML, CSS, and JavaScrip
+• Web development skills are necessary, specifically in HTML, CSS, and JavaScrip

 • Incorporating testing and user feedback loops throughout development can help ensure usability and functionality align with user expectations.

 • The timeline for this project scheduled to be finished by the end of the semester is realistic, given the necessary skills and resources.